oneapi-src/oneAPI-samples/DirectProgramming/Fortran/guided_matrix_mul_OpenMP/README.md

 - TARGET: The OpenMP directive that initiates offloading.
 - TARGET region: The code that is offloaded, which is contained in the TARGET construct.

-The sample code from the Build and Run the Parallel Program section of this sample (`mm_CPUparallel.f90`) showed that there is an opportunity for a performance increase by offloading the nested DO loops of the matrix multiply to an Intel GPU.
+The parallel version of the program showed that there is an opportunity for a performance increase by offloading the nested DO loops of the matrix multiply to an Intel GPU.

 To use an Intel GPU, the OpenMP TARGET directive and its clauses designate the task.
 The OpenMP TARGET directive transfers control from the host (the CPU), to the target device (the GPU).
 The host thread waits until the offload region is completed before continuing.
 There are other OpenMP tasks not covered in this sample that allow asynchronous execution of threads on the host and the device.